Distance: 45 miles out and back

 From the bridge Dog Bar climbs pretty steadily to the end, but not one foot of it is steep, and there are plenty of rollers to give the legs some respite.
-In fact, this may be the only ride in Bestrides.org where I feel like Mapmyride’s elevation gain total overestimates the work load.
+In fact, this may be the only ride in Bestrides.org where I feel like Mapmyride’s elevation gain total overestimates the work load (RWGPS says 3920 ft).

-For lunch in Grassy Valley, you have lots of good choices, thanks to Grass Valley’s recent modest gentrification.
+For lunch in Grass Valley, you have lots of good choices, thanks to the town’s recent modest gentrification.
 If you want old school, have a pasty (pronounced PASS tee), the traditional lunch of the Cornish miners who dug the gold out of the nearby hills.

 Turn around and ride home.
 Of our three route choices, Rattlesnake is by far the best, a really fine slaloming descent, so go back this way however you went out.
 If you like loops, ride to Grass Valley via Allison Ranch Rd and back on Rattlesnake.
 The ride back is almost entirely downhill and a piece of cake except for the mile of climbing on the far side of the Bear River.
 After the ride, drive back to that bridge on Dog Bar and go swimming.